Wedding Etiquette, virtual wedding, unplugged wedding

 Your dress code helps set expectations and ensures your wedding looks cohesive.
 Terms like cocktail attire, semi-formal, or black tie optional should be clearly communicated on your invitation or wedding website.
 You can also give helpful guidance based on the season or venue, such as lighter fabrics for summer weddings or more formal attire for evening celebrations.

-Amazon has great wedding attire for both men and ladies.
-Check it out on Amazon.
+Amazon has great wedding attire for both men and women.
+Shop affordable attire on Amazon.

 Read this blog on wedding dress codes.